Rock star welcome for Suu Kyi on Myanmar campaign trail

 "I call on the people to have confidence in us.
 The NLD has no magic power, but we will get to our desires soon with an all-out concerted effort, with the courage and ability to get over the struggle," Suu Kyi told the crowd.

-"There are so many struggles ahead, I recognize this not because I'm disappointed but just to say we need strength and reinforcement to overcome them.
+"There are so many struggles ahead, I recognise this not because I'm disappointed but just to say we need strength and reinforcement to overcome them.

 "The journey we are on, with the people, is very rough but the destination we are headed for is peaceful."